raqeebAKhan/GameWebsite/README.md

 # GameWebsite
 ### Car Racing Game
-This Website consists of Car Racing Game where the user car needs to avoid enemy cars and gain score.
+This Website consists of Car Racing Game where the user-car needs to avoid enemy-cars and gain score.

 ## Features
 * The user car can gain score/points as far as it can be driven by the user.